 - Focus on the core business.
 A good IT managed provider can take up control of 100% of your IT infrastructure.
-The provider can build your infrastructure, deploy the applications and maintain everything.
-It will free your mind and time to focus on the important aspects of your business – such as sales, marketing, product development and client satisfaction.
+It can maintain, build and deploy you applications, and infrastructure.
+Such a provider will free time for the business to focus on its key and most important aspects – sales, marketing, product development and client satisfaction.

 - Transition to the cloud.
-Whether it’s a private or a public cloud, the trends are that you will move to it.
-In order to do it in the right way, on time and on a budget you’ll need experts helping you with this challenge.
+Whether it’s a private, hybrid or a public cloud, the trends are that you will start using it.
+You will need experts to help you transition to the cloud in a timely, secure and cost affective way.
 Your IT managed service provider can definitely help.

 - Cost-efficiency.
-An IT managed service provider helps you focus on your core business, not on the day to day operations.
-Moreover, you will have access to different IT specialists who are experts in different areas like virtualization, storage, compliance, security, cloud, etc. You don’t have to hire all these people internally and pay the high salaries but you’ll have access to them when needed which saves a lot of money in the long term.
+You IT managed service provider will give you the freedom to focus on your core business.
+It will provide you with access to different IT specialists who are experts in areas like virtualization, storage, compliance, security, cloud, etc. These professionals cost a lot. having an IT partner you don’t have to hire them internally and pay their high salaries.
+You’ll have access to experts when needed which will save you a lot of money in the long term.

 How to select your provider?

-So let’s say that you’re a company based in Germany and Eastern Europe is both closer(1-2 hours flight) and is much more similar culture-wise than any Asian country.
-The next step is to find the cities with the best technical universities.
-Once you have your cities seek out 3-4 companies per city that cover the following criteria:
+As an example, let’s consider that you’re a company based in Germany and Eastern Europe is both closer(1-2 hours flight) and is much more similar culture-wise than any Asian or South American country.
+Next step is to find the best technical universities.
+Then select the cities they are at.
+Once you have your cities search for 3-4 companies per city that cover the following criteria: